madokahazemi/diabetes-readmission-prediction/README.md

-## Limitation and what can be improved
+## Limitation and future work

-While the model's performance (with an Average Precision of about 15.7% for the best model) indicates the challenging nature of predicting readmissions, it still provides valuable insights for identifying high-risk patients.
+Despite multiple attempts to improve model performance (including addressing class imbalance with threshold adjustments, oversampling, undersampling, and combinations of these techniques), we were unable to achieve a satisfactory PR-AUC curve.
+This persistent challenge likely stems from several factors:

+  - Complex nature of readmissions: Hospital readmissions are influenced by a wide range of factors, many of which may not be fully captured by our current dataset or available features, limiting the predictive power of our model.
+  - Temporal aspects: Our current approach may not adequately capture the time-dependent nature of patient health trajectories.
+  - Class imbalance: The rarity of readmission events poses challenges for prediction.

-For future work:
+Future work:
-  - Retrain the model without the least predictive features and apply more advanced feature selection methods, such as recursive feature elimination or LASSO regularization to potentially improve performance and reduce noise.
+  - Retrain the model without the least predictive features and apply more advanced feature selection methods, such as recursive feature elimination (RFE) or LASSO regularization to potentially improve performance and reduce noise.
   - Experiment with more advanced feature engineering techniques, such as polynomial features or interaction terms.
   - Explore deep learning models, particularly recurrent neural networks (RNNs) or transformers, to capture temporal patterns in patient history.
   - Implement more sophisticated ensemble methods, such as stacking or blending multiple models.